Running a Job

 We offer three different methods to trigger a job:

-1. Command-Line Interface: Using the fwci job command.
+1. Command-Line Interface: Using the fwci job or fwci exec commands.

 • Interactive Mode: This mode prompts you to select the workflow and specify whether to run all tests or only a subset.
 If only one workflow is available, it will be automatically selected.